Dhruvaraju/Info-center/kubernetes/04-Yaml_in_kubernetes.md

       image: nginx
 ```

-To run this configuration and create a pod use command `kubectl create -f pod-definition.yaml`
+- To run this configuration and create a pod use command `kubectl create -f pod-definition.yaml`
+- We can also use `kubectl apply -f pod-definition.yaml` to get the same result as `create`.

 ## significance of each field